School-of-Life-Project/Portal/README.md

 Portal is an app built for independent learners.

 Unlike most eLearning applications, Portal is focused on making use of existing learning materials.
 Any textbook or set of textbooks can be converted into a Portal-compatible course, as long as it is available in the ePub format.
+[Online communities built around portal](community.md) provide repositories of content for app users.

 Portal is designed to perform well on low-end hardware and does not require an internet connection to use.
 It can run on Windows >= 7, macOS >= 10.15, and most Linux distributions.